HFANFA/GoFender/README.md

 http://127.0.0.1:8888/index/
 ```

-after that you will see:
+after that you will see a visualization page

 <img src=".github/demo.png" alt="demo img">

 This page is a network attack hotspot map, which simply shows the attack time, geographical location, attack type, attack source, attack target and other information.

 ## Reference